matatk/landmarks/README.md

 * How to navigate using the sidebar (where supported).
 * Border preferences, for landmark highlights and labels whilst navigating.

-The rest of this file documents information peripheral to the day-to-day use of the extension, that may be of help and interest to web authors/designers/developers, accessibility testers and extension developers.
+The rest of this file provides information that may be of help and interest to web authors, designers and developers, accessibility testers and browser extension developers.

 This Extension's Support for Landmarks
 --------------------------------------